bobondemon/l0_regularization_practice/README.md

 \end{align}
 $$

-To find the gradient w.r.t. $q$ in Equation (5) is not trivial, since we cannot merely exchange the expectation and derivative operations.
+To find the gradient w.r.t. $q$ in the entropy loss is not trivial, since we cannot merely exchange the expectation and the differential operations.
-Fortunately, by using Gumbel-Softmax re-parameterization trick, we can make the random sampling (expectation on Bernoulli distribution) becomes independent on $q$.
+Fortunately, by using *Gumbel-Softmax re-parameterization trick*, we can make the random sampling (expectation on Bernoulli distribution) becomes independent on $q$.
-So that (5) becomes differentiable now.
+So that the entropy loss becomes differentiable now.

 That's it!
-NN parameters $\theta$ and mask parameter ($\ln\alpha$ in our code and this article) are all updated by backpropagation!
+NN parameters $\theta$ and the mask's parameters (`qz_loga` in code and $\ln\alpha$ in the following figures) are now can be updated by backpropagation!

 > Please see [xxx]() for detailed understanding about the math under the hood.